jmabuin/process-monitor/README.md

 2. By indicating a command to run in the configuration file.
 Measures will be taken then from this command.

 From each measure, csv files will be created in the indicated output folder or, in the case this directory is not provided, in an output directory with the PID of the process being monitored.

+## Third party libraries used
+**process-monitor** relies on other libraries in order to work.
+These third party libraries are:

+  * [https://github.com/nlohmann/json](https://github.com/nlohmann/json) to read JSON configuration file.
+  * [PAPI](https://github.com/icl-utk-edu/papi/) to get info from software counters and RAPL.
+  * [PFS](https://github.com/dtrugman/pfs) to get processes info from Linux /proc folder.